The following information is only as accurate as the last update (January 13, 2023)! However, it is a starting point.

 - Use fine-tipped tweezers (or a tick tool) to grasp the tick as close to the skin’s surface as possible.
 Do not squeeze the body.

 - Pull upward with steady, even pressure.
 Don’t twist or jerk the tick; this can cause the mouth-parts to break off and remain in the skin.
-If this happens, remove the mouth-parts with tweezers.
-If you are unable to remove the mouth easily consider having your Doctor remove it for you.
+If this happens, remove the parts with tweezers.
+If you are unable to remove the parts easily consider having your Doctor remove it for you or you can wait.
+The remaining parts will not transmit illness, but can cause sensitivity, etc.

 - Never use your fingers as you will end up squeezing the tick which can result in the transmission of disease.